diegomeire/ObjectDimensioner/README.md

 ## How to use the app
 #### 1. Camera Calibration
 ##### Calibrate the camera by pointing the camera to a printed version of the following document: https://nerian.com/support/resources/patterns/
+##### This can take a while
 <kbd>
   <img src="CalibrateCamera.gif"/>
 </kbd>

 #### 2. Set the background
-##### You need a monochromatic background to apply a chroma-key effect.
+##### On the next screen, you need to set a monochromatic background to apply a chroma-key effect.
 Point the camera to the background.
 This will give you the colors.
 Select which ones you want to use apply the chroma-key effect.
 <kbd>
     <img src="GetColors.gif"/>
 </kbd>

 #### 3. Adjust Brightness and Saturation and object detection threshold
+##### On the final screen, you need to set the brightness and saturation limits to remove the colors set in the previous screen.
+Also, you need to set the thresholds to detect the contours.
 <kbd>
     <img src="ApplyChromaKey.gif"/>
 </kbd>